umbraco/UmbracoDocs/Contribute/file-naming-conventions.md

 But for documentation that applies to a range of versions, to make this as obvious as possible from the filename we will use vpost and vpre in the filename to indicate this eg:

-`flexible-vpost-v7.6.md` would contain the documentation for after v7.6 but before the next documentation version and `flexible-vpre-v7.3.md` would contain the documentation for versions before v7.3...
+`flexible-vpost-v7.6.md` would contain the documentation used after v7.6 but before the next documentation version and `flexible-vpre-v7.3.md` would contain the documentation for versions before v7.3.

 The `vpost` and `vpre` notations are not used to render to the user.